Publishing since the 2000s

 New and incredible features were coming all the time (oh how Firebug was magical), but there were so few established best practices and fewer people to get good advice from.
 And software didn't always point you in the best direction.

-Why use code templating and partials?
-Use Dreamweaver's library and export hundreds of pages in Word-like interface! ...
+Why use code templates and partials?
+Instead you could use Dreamweaver's library and export hundreds of pages in Word-like interface! ...
 It will only be error prone and ridiculously slow.

 The tools and their developers did their best to fill the gaps, but if I never have to upload a site by FTP again, it will be too soon.